fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_award.md

         + `sort` (optional, string)
             Optional parameter indicating what value results should be sorted by.
 Valid options are any of the fields in the JSON objects in the response.
 Defaults to the first field provided.
         + `subawards` (optional, boolean)
             True when you want to group by Subawards instead of Awards.
-Defaulted to False.
+            + Default
+              + `False`
         + `last_record_unique_id` (optional, number)
             The unique id of the last record in the results set.
 Used in the experimental Elasticsearch API functionality.
         + `last_record_sort_value` (optional, string)